 And so this is a really good way of disclosing it, because I don’t have to say it many times.
 I just have to say it once, and this is it.
 This is how I’m saying it to everyone – that I am healthy, that I am happy, that I am free, that I am positive, and all that.

 I’m happy.
 If I wasn’t, I wouldn’t be saying these things to you.
-I wouldn’t have come up and raised my hand, and said, “Well, I, I think I come with a with a happy story, with a happy space.
+I wouldn’t have come up and raised my hand, and said, “Well, I, I think I come with a happy story, with a happy space.
 Um, there is nothing tragic about my life experiences, including this one.”
 I think there was probably a little bit more tragedy when I was younger, when I lost my father when I was 15.
 At the same time, it’s probably one of the things that allowed me to come out, because had he survived into his older years, then it would’ve been more difficult for me to, you know, come out.
 And if he were alive today, then it probably would be harder to disclose.
 But, no, you know, that’s 35 years ago.